-In the planetarium you can watch a number of guided tours through space, these range from the Space Safari for under 7s to more grown up shows for older children.
-Shows are ticketed and so it is best to buy in advance online, especially at peak times like holidays and half-term.
+In the planetarium you can watch a number of guided tours through space, shows are ticketed and so it is best to buy in advance online, especially at peak times like holidays and half-term.

 While you are in Greenwich, visit the Cutty Sark or Old Royal Naval College.